-Grant Thornton Audit Pty Ltd ACN 130 913 594 a subsidiary or related entity of Grant Thornton Australia Ltd ABN 41 127 556 389
+Grant Thornton Audit Pty Ltd ACN 130 913 594 a subsidiary or related entity of Grant Thornton Australia Ltd ABN 41 127 556 389 www.grantthornton.com.au

-'Grant Thomhon' refers to the brand under which the Grant Thomhon member firms provide assurance, tax and advisory services to their clients and/or refers to one or more member firms, as the context requires.
-Grant Thomhon Australia Ltd is a member firm (5 rant Thomhon International Ltd (GTIL), GTIL and the member firms are not a worldwide partnership.
-GTIL and each member firm (5 rant Thomhon International Ltd (GTIL), GTIL and the member firms.
-GTIL does not provide services to clients.
-GTIL and tis member firms are not also do not obligate one another and are not liable for one another as acts or omissions.
-In the Australian context only, the use of the term 'Grant Thomhon' may refer to Grant Thomhon Australia Limited ABN 41 127 556 389 and its Australian subsidiaries and related entities.
-GTIL is not an Australian related entity to Grant Thomhon Australia Limited.
+'Grant Thornton' refers to the brand under which the Grant Thornton member firms provide assurance, tax and advisory services to their clients and/or refers to one or more member firms, as the context requires.
+Grant Thomton Australia Ltd is a member firm of Grant Thomton International Ltd (GTIL).
+GTIL and the member firms are not a worldwide partnership.
+GTIL and each member firm is a separate legal entity.
+Services are Early In Land the incines.
+STIL does not provide services to clients.
+GTIL and str member firms are not agents of, and do not obligate one another and are not liable for one another's acts or omissions.
+In the Australian context only the use of the term 'Grant Thornton' may refer to Grant Thornton Australia Limited ABN 41 127 556 389 and its Australian subsidiaries and related entities.
+GTIL is not an Australian related entity to Grant Thornton Australia Limited